Chondrules from high-velocity collisions: thermal histories and the agglomeration problem: Introduction

-To assess whether collisions can explain the presence of chondrule-like particles collected from the short-period comet 81P/Wild-2 \citep[e.g.][]{nakamura_etal_2008}, we re-scale our model to heliocentric distances possibly appropriate to Wild-2's formation.
-Short-period comets originate as Kuiper belt objects (KBOs), predominantly of the ``scattered'' variety having relatively large orbital eccentricities and inclinations \citep[e.g.][]{nesvorny_etal_2017}.
+To assess whether high-velocity collisions can explain the heating experienced by these cometary particles, we re-scale our model to heliocentric distances possibly appropriate to Wild-2's formation.
+Short-period comets like Wild-2 originate as Kuiper belt objects (KBOs), predominantly of the ``scattered'' variety having relatively large orbital eccentricities and inclinations \citep[e.g.][]{nesvorny_etal_2017}.
 Dynamically hot KBOs are thought to reflect a period of upheaval when the orbits of the giant planets (and perhaps those of planets no longer present) underwent large-scale changes driven by gravitational scatterings with remnant planetesimals \citep[e.g.][]{fernandez_ip_1984, malhotra_1993, tsiganis_etal_2005, gomes_etal_2005, ford_chiang_2007, levison_etal_2011, dawson_murray-clay_2012}.
 During this time, Neptune and proto-KBOs were propelled outward from $\sim$10--20 au to 30 au and beyond.
 Accordingly, we re-stage our calculations for $a = 15$ au, near where proto-KBOs may have originated.
-We adopt a nebular density $\rhon = 1.4 \times 10^{-11}\,\gcc$, a factor of 70 lower than our fiducial value at 3 au, as follows from the scaling law $\rhon \propto a^{-39/14}$ derived for the solar nebula \citep[e.g.][]{chiang_youdin_2010}.
-For this orbital distance, the cloud lifetime against tidal forces is $t_{\rm shear} = 3 \times 10^8$ s = 10 yr.
-Additionally, in anticipation of our results for particle re-agglomeration, we set our fiducial chondrule precursor size to $\sch = 10\,\mu$m when computing chondrule thermal histories $T_{\rm c}(t)$.
-All other model parameters are kept at their fiducial values.
+We adopt a nebular density $\rhon = 1.1 \times 10^{-13}\,\gcc$, a factor of 90 lower than our fiducial value at 3 au, as follows from the scaling law $\rhon \propto a^{-39/14}$ derived for the solar nebula \citep[e.g.][]{chiang_youdin_2010}.
+For simplicity we keep all other model parameters fixed at their fiducial values; this assumes the lower heliocentric velocity at 15 au vs. 3 au is compensated by higher orbital eccentricities and/or inclinations, to keep the relative collision velocity between planetesimals, and by extension the nebular headwind velocity $u_{\rm hw}$, unchanged.
+Note also that we keep our fiducial chondrule size at $\sch = 0.3$ mm, as this is still presumably the characteristic melt droplet size set by the balance between surface tension and ram pressure disruption by the expanding vapor (section \ref{subsec:chondrule1}).